View the Executive Summary for this brief.

 Measure: Find out how your state and district are affected by foreign policy.

-- Are there many veterans in your city or community?
+- Are there many active military personnel or veterans in your city or community?

 - Does your city or community have a large immigrant population?
 Search on your state or municipality’s website for a community or human services tab, or search for terms such as “immigration,” in the search bar.